cegj/geratext/readme.md

 ## Geratexto

-Geratexto is a web app to fill an template text with a form.
+Geratexto is an web app to fill a template text using a form.

 ### How it works